matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 are explored in https://signal.org/blog/contact-discovery/ Signal's eventual solution of using SGX is considered impractical for a Matrix-style setup.

-Bit out of scope for this MSC, but there was an argument for not keeping all IDs as hashed on disk in the identity server, that being if a hashing algorithm was broken, we couldn't update the hashing algorithm without having the plaintext 3PIDs.
-Well @toml helpfully said that we could just take the old hashes and rehash them in the more secure hashing algorithm, thus transforming the algo from ex.
-SHA256 to SHA256+SomeBetterAlg.
-This may spur an MSC in the future that supports this, unless it is just an implementation detail.
+While a bit out of scope for this MSC, there has been debate over preventing 3pids as being kept as plain-text on disk.
+The argument against this was that if the hashing algorithm (in this case SHA-256) was broken, we couldn't update the hashing algorithm without having the plaintext 3PIDs.
+Well @toml helpfully added that we could just take the old hashes and rehash them in the more secure hashing algorithm, thus transforming the hash from SHA-256 to SHA-256+SomeBetterAlg.
+This may spur on an MSC in the future that supports this, unless it is just an implementation detail.

 ## Conclusion